Student Enrollment

 • Assigned Higher Rank–Status will appear on declined or lower ranked schools

-• Removed-Parent or Guardian has removed themselves from the waitlist.
+• Removed–Parents or guardians have removed themselves from the waitlist.

 • Waitlisted–There are no available seats but if seats become available, student can still accept the open seat